Sign-up to recieve our Best Deals!

 Map/Itinerary

 The snow-covered stratovolcano Beerenberg dominates the ice cap and glaciers at the northeast end of Jan Mayen Island.
-Halfway between Svalbard and Iceland, the only residents on this Norwegian island are members of the Norwegian Armed Forces or working at the meteorological station.
-During a nature walk to the station, and along the black sandy beach, you can see numerous plant species.
-Nesting northern fulmars, Brünnich’s and black guillemots and little auks make the island an important birding area.
+Halfway between Svalbard and Iceland, this Norwegian island’s only residents are the Norwegian Armed Forces or meteorological station staff.
+Purple saxifrage and endemic dandelions grow next to the black sands, while northern fulmars, Brünnich’s and black guillemots and little auks make Jan Mayen an important birding area.

 Day 9Ittoqqortoormiit